kungfuai/env/README.md

 2. Developers don't have to pass keys, know about keys, or share env files (YUCK)
 3. Developers can pull and run their repos immediately.

-The kungfuai/env repo aims to simplify the above usecases.
+The kungfuai/env repo aims to simplify these use-cases.

 ### Dependencies
 Python 3.8